Modal testing

+Phases

 A modal test consists of an acquisition phase and an analysis phase.
 The complete process is often referred to as a Modal Analysis or Experimental Modal Analysis.

+Methods

-There are several ways to do modal testing but impact hammer testing and shaker (vibration tester) testing are commonplace.
+Impact hammer testing and shaker (vibration tester) testing are commonplace.
 In both cases energy is supplied to the system with a known frequency content.
-Where structural resonances occur there will be an amplification of the response, clearly seen in the response spectra.
-Using the response spectra and force spectra, a transfer function can be obtained.
-The transfer function (or frequency response function (FRF)) is often curve fitted to estimate the modal parameters; however, there are many methods of modal parameter estimation and it is the topic of much research.
+Structural resonances amplify the response, clearly seen in the response spectra.
+Using the response and force spectra, a transfer function can be obtained.
+The transfer function (or frequency response function (FRF)) is often curve-fitted to estimate modal parameters; however, other methods of modal parameter estimation are available and it is the topic of much research.

-Impact Hammer Modal Testing
+Impact hammer testing

-An ideal impact to a structure is a perfect impulse, which has an infinitely small duration, causing a constant amplitude in the frequency domain; this would result in all modes of vibration being excited with equal energy.
-The impact hammer test is designed to replicate this; however, in reality a hammer strike cannot last for an infinitely small duration, but has a known contact time.
-The duration of the contact time directly influences the frequency content of the force, with a larger contact time causing a smaller range of bandwidth.
+An ideal impact to a structure is a perfect impulse, of infinitely small duration, which causes a constant amplitude in the frequency domain; this would excite all modes of vibration with equal energy.
+The impact hammer test is designed to replicate this; however, in reality a hammer strike cannot achieve an infinitely small duration, but has a known contact time.
+The duration of the contact time directly influences the frequency content of the force, with a larger contact time reducing bandwidth.
 A load cell is attached to the end of the hammer to record the force.
-Impact hammer testing is ideal for small light weight structures; however as the size of the structure increases issues can occur due to a poor signal-to-noise ratio.
-This is common on large civil engineering structures.
+Impact hammer testing is ideal for small, lightweight structures.
+However, as the size of the structure increases, issues can occur due to a poor signal-to-noise ratio, which is common on large civil engineering structures.

-Shaker Modal Testing
+Shaker modal testing

 A shaker is a device that excites the object or structure according to its amplified input signal.
-Several input signals are available for modal testing, but the sine sweep and random frequency vibration profiles are by far the most commonly used signals.
+Several input signals are available for modal testing, but the sine sweep and random frequency vibration profiles are the most common.

-Small objects or structures can be attached directly to the shaker table.
-With some types of shakers, an armature is often attached to the body to be tested by way of piano wire (pulling force) or stinger (Pushing force).
+Small objects or structures are attached to the shaker table.
+With some types of shakers, an armature is often attached to the body to be tested by way of piano wire (pulling force) or stinger (pushing force).
 When the signal is transmitted through the piano wire or the stinger, the object responds the same way as impact testing, by attenuating some and amplifying certain frequencies.
 These frequencies are measured as modal frequencies.
-Usually a load cell is placed between the shaker and the structure to obtain the excitation force.
+Usually a load cell is placed between the shaker and the structure to create the excitation force.